adamorse/markdown-cv/index.md

 __University of Vermont__

 _Instructor of record (as a graduate student)_:
-- Finite Mathematics with Applications (3 sections total)
+- Finite Mathematics with Applications
-- Fundamentals of Calculus 1 (2 sections total)
+- Fundamentals of Calculus 1

 `2015-2017`
 __St.
 Michael's College__